Second generation parole agent learned about life from dad

 Big shoes to fill

 “I did follow in my father’s footsteps.
 I have always admired my father.
-I saw him as hard worker and a fair man.
+He was a hard worker and a fair man.
 He was a strong man mentally, physically and spiritually.
 The life lessons my father gave me came from his experience from childhood to his adulthood and were a road map for my life,” he said.
 “My father always encouraged my brother and I to ‘don’t talk about be about it’ and to be humble and let your actions and hard work speak for themselves.
 My father treated everyone with respect.
 He was calm and laid-back man with a great sense of humor and a strong presence.”

 Helping those in need is something he learned from his father.